alperkocatas/enhanced-uml-connectors/README.md

 # Enhanced Uml Connectors

-This repository contains the related model and source files for the study **"Enhancing UML Connectors with Precise Behavioral Specifications"**, submitted to **IEEE Access**.
+This repository contains the related model and source files for the study **"Enhancing UML Connectors with Precise Behavioral Specifications,"** submitted to **IEEE Access**.

-Enhanced UML Connectors​ are UML connectors with additional associated behaviors.
-Associating behaviors with connectors solve the following problems: First, as a result of the coordination logic being pushed outside of the connected components, designs of the components are simplified.
-Since the components have more focused responsibilities, their reusability increases.
+Enhanced UML Connectors are UML connectors with associated behaviors.
+Associating behaviors with connectors solves the following problems: First, as the result of pushing the coordination logic outside of the connected components, the designs of the components are simplified, and reusability increases since the responsibilities of the components decrease.
 Second, the behaviors associated with connectors help resolve ambiguities when n-ary connectors are used to coordinate more than two entities.
 Finally, a specific connector behavior can be reused in different cases.

-Action Language for Foundational UML (ALF) has been used to specify connector behaviors.
+Action Language for Foundational UML (ALF) is used to specify connector behaviors.
 A series of model transformations are developed using QVT Operational Mappings Language (QVTo).
-The model transformations transform UML models including connector behaviors in terms of ALF specifications into UML models which include fUML activities as connector behavior specifications.
-Resulting UML models are platform-independent models which can be transformed into code using model-to-text transformation methods, or into another model for different purposes.
+The model transformations transform UML models that include connector behaviors in terms of ALF specifications into UML models which include fUML activities as connector behavior specifications.
+Resulting UML models are platform-independent models that can be transformed into code or another model for different purposes.

 ## Directory Descriptions:
 - **AlfRefImp-1.1.0k:** A copy of the Alf reference implementation.